knowledgetechnologyuhh/goal_conditioned_RL_baselines/baselines/chac/README.md

 ### `--fw 1`

 This option includes the forward model into the training process and enables curiosity for training the actor-critic.
-With a `0`, CHAC works similarly to HAC.
+When set to `0`, CHAC is effectively the same as HAC and should provide comparable results.

 ### `--eta 0.5`